Cirriculum Vitae

 Computational:

-Experienced user of: Linux, vim, cluster computing techniques, and VASP (DFT)
+Experienced user of: Linux, vim, cluster computing techniques, and VASP (density functional theory)

 Analytical: